jasonblanchard/openapi-typescript-server/README.md

   // Make Express routes from your route handlers registerRoutes(routeHandlers, apiRouter);

-  // Mount to the correct base path app.use("/api/v3", apiRouter);
+  // Mount to the base path
+  app.use("/api/v3", apiRouter);

   // Global error handler